|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Havana

-Upon arrival in Havana, you are transferred to our hotel.
+Upon arrival in Havana, you are transferred to Havana's famous Vedado where you can settle in and wonder the lively and wide streets of one of the first aristocratic neighbourhoods in the capital.
 Havana is bustling with museums, plazas, art galleries and prominent buildings dating from the 18th to the 20th century.
 Overnight in Havana.

 Day 2: Havana city sites